bitcraze/crazyflie-testing/docs/development/sites.md

 [...]
 ```

-Using this site definition the infrasturcture in this repository can make sure that operations like flashing or bootloader recovery as well as running test cases can be done for all devices defined.
+Using this site definition the infrastructure in this repository can make sure that operations like flashing or bootloader recovery as well as running test cases can be done for all devices defined.

 ## Adding your own site